Tom Hallion: Notable games

 Hallion was the home plate umpire on July 12, 1997, when Francisco Córdova and Ricardo Rincón of the Pittsburgh Pirates combined on a 3–0, 10-inning no-hitter against the Houston Astros.

 In 2009, he was the home plate umpire for the first game at the New Yankee Stadium.
 On July 10 of that season, Hallion was the first base umpire when San Francisco Giants pitcher Jonathan Sánchez no-hit the San Diego Padres.

 On June 8, 2010, he was behind the plate when Stephen Strasburg struck out 14 batters in his MLB debut.
 Hallion was the second base umpire for Henderson Álvarez's no-hitter on September 29, 2013.

 Hallion has umpired in international play several times.
-He worked the 2006 World Baseball Classic, and was behind the plate for the championship game between Japan and Cuba.
+He worked the 2006 World Baseball Classic and was the home plate umpire for the championship game between Japan and Cuba.
 His crew was also selected to umpire the 2012 MLB Japan Series between the Seattle Mariners and Oakland Athletics.
 Hallion was the home-plate umpire for the first of the two games.

-A leaked recording from May 28, 2016, showcased Hallion's conversation with New York Mets manager Terry Collins after pitcher Noah Syndergaard was ejected for attempting to throw a beanball at Chase Utley.
+A leaked recording from May 28, 2016, showed Hallion's heated argument with New York Mets manager Terry Collins after pitcher Noah Syndergaard was ejected by home plate umpire Adam Hamari for attempting to throw a beanball at Chase Utley, presumably as a payback attempt for Utley's slide in the previous year's NLDS which injured Mets shortstop Rubén Tejada.
 The recording went viral as it offered an uncensored view into an on-field interaction between an umpire and a manager.